Jon-NJ/bookclub-plugin/help/menu_profile.md

 **Privacy** - Privacy configuration.
 - **EMail Address** - Private/Public.
 If your email address is public, other book club members may see it on an RSVP.
-- **Receive EMail from others** - No/Yes - An email forwarder (list server) is available.
-This allows your bookclub group selection to also serve as a list server for email conversations.
+- **Participate in group email** - No/Yes - This indicates that you are to be included in group emails from list-server.
+Your email address is kept private.
 A more detailed explanation is given at the bottom of this help.
-This is an opt-in feature, but everyone is encouraged to select it.

 **Book Club groups** - This is a list of bookclub groups.
 When the check mark is set, it indicates that you would like to be invited to future meetings of the given group.
 But it is also not a guarantee that you will be invited.
 Some meetings may be private, restricted to a core group.
 {% if forwarder %}